Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 ### Free-Form Visualization

 The table below shows some examples of predictions from my model and the actual cost codes.

 ![Example predictions](https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/figures/Example%20Predictions%20.png)

 I think this example demonstrate why getting a high accuracy of the prediction on this dataset is difficult.
 There are some items and descriptions that could apply to multiple cost codes.
 For example the Fuel Surchage on a concrete delevery would have the same description but could apply to any of several concrete related cost codes.
 As I mention later in the improvements section, if each line item is taken out of the context of the PO and evaluated by itself, there are instances where there is not enough information to predict which cost code an item belongs to.
 And again, the "Polarcon Accelerating - Bronze" is a product that is added to concrete to speed its curing time.
 This product could be used in multiple concrete related cost codes.
 I think these items demonstrate that an above 50% accuracy rate for the model is in-fact impressive, and if it does not give the end-user the exact cost code to use, it suggests one that is close.

 ### Reflection
----
-In this section, you will summarize the entire end-to-end problem solution and discuss one or two particular aspects of the project you found interesting or difficult.
-You are expected to reflect on the project as a whole to show that you have a firm understanding of the entire process employed in your work.
-Questions to ask yourself when writing this section:
-- _Have you thoroughly summarized the entire process you used for this project?_
-- _Were there any interesting aspects of the project?_
-- _Were there any difficult aspects of the project?_
-- _Does the final model and solution fit your expectations for the problem, and should it be used in a general setting to solve these types of problems?_
----

 In summary, the solution that I arrived at for this problem involved the following:
 * The first part of the solution was pre-processing the training data.
 Several of the features had extreme outliers in the data and had to be trimmed down, I also scaled the numerical features and converted the categorical features using one-hot-encoding.
 The data also contained codes that did not appear enough times to make a good prediction, so I dropped these instances.
 There were also some irrelevant columns that I dropped.
 Lastly, I label encoded the target variable.